-General water sample analysis will be performed on samples collected from creek sampling locations only (NC1 and PIC1).
+General water sample analysis will be performed on all samples collected.
 These samples are required to be analysed by a NATA-accredited laboratory for the following;

-- > Hydrocarbons (TRH, TPH and BTEXN); and - > Dissolved Metals and Metalloids (Al, As, Bo, Cd, Cu, Hg, Pb, Zn, V).
+- > Hydrocarbons (TRH, TPH and BTEXN);

+- > Ionic balance; and

+- > Dissolved Metals and Metalloids (Al, As, Bo, Cd, Cu, Hg, Pb, Zn, V).